 And some of the newest projects we’ve got in the works are:

 - Archiving and interpreting hundreds of historical Appalachian recordings, photographs and films

-- Planning a large fieldwork initiative to document the living and historical folk traditions of the Roanoke-Albemarle region of North Carolina
+- Documenting the living and historical folk traditions of the Roanoke-Albemarle region of North Carolina

 - Improving access to the valuable reports NC Folk has created over the years, covering many aspects of our state’s varied folklife.